lpuettmann/patterns-of-panic/README.md

 - *pp_quarterly.csv*: Quarterly dataset
 - *pp_monthly.csv*: Monthly dataset

+Email me if you are interested in higher-frequency (weekly, daily) indicators.

 Both datasets are in comma separated files and contain the following variables:

 - `year`: Year as number.